harness/developer-hub/docs/software-engineering-insights/sei-resource-center/sei-dora-metrics-handbook.md

 ### Improve your Deployment Frequency reporting

-* Measure using CI/CD integrations: To receive accurate results for Deployment Frequency metrics it is recommended to configure the profile to utilize CI/CD tool for deployment tracking.
+* **Measure using CI/CD integrations:** To receive accurate results for Deployment Frequency metrics it is recommended to configure the profile to utilize CI/CD tool for deployment tracking.
-* Identify Production Deployments: Clearly differentiate deployments specific to your production environment add define the DORA profile configuration wrt that.
+* **Identify Production Deployments:** Clearly differentiate deployments specific to your production environment add define the DORA profile configuration wrt that.
-* Team-based Insights: Implement a team-level collection structure to categorize deployments by team for deeper analysis.
+* **Team-based Insights:** Implement a team-level collection structure to categorize deployments by team for deeper analysis.

 By following these recommendations, you can effectively track your deployment frequency and gain valuable insights into your team's software release process.

 #### Configuration Examples for DORA Profile Setup

-* Comprehensive Pipeline Analysis: Configure the profile to analyze pipelines with all statuses, paying special attention to Continuous Delivery pipelines if applicable.
+* **Pipline Configuration:** Configure the profile to analyze pipelines with all statuses, paying special attention to Continuous Delivery pipelines if applicable.
 Set a specific timeframe to capture recent deployment activities accurately.
-* Golden Pipeline Standardization: If you have established a standard "golden" pipeline template, utilize Stage Variables for precise control.
-Associate services with each pipeline run for comprehensive tracking and analysis.
+* **Golden / Production Pipeline Standardization:** If you have established a standard "production" pipeline template, utilize Stage Variables for precise control.
+Associate services with each pipeline execution for accurate tracking and analysis.
-* Production Environment Monitoring: Monitor deployments to production environments by capturing data on all pipeline executions linked to a specific production deployment stage, such as "deploy-prod".
+* **Production Environment Monitoring:** Monitor deployments to production environments by capturing data on all pipeline executions linked to a specific production deployment stage, such as `deploy-prod`.
-* Alignment with Jira Releases (Not Recommended): Although aligning deployment activities with Jira releases may provide insights into deployment frequency concerning software release cycles, it's not recommended due to potential complexities and overhead.
+* **Alignment with Jira Releases (Not Recommended):** Although aligning deployment activities with Jira releases may provide insights into deployment frequency concerning software release cycles, it's not recommended due to potential complexities and overhead.

 These configurations will help streamline your deployment frequency reporting process and provide valuable insights into your team's release activities.

 ### Improve your Lead Time tracking

-* Maintain One-to-One PR Ticket Relationship: It is recommended to maintain one pull request (PR) corresponding to one associated ticket in your issue management system (e.g., Jira).
+* **Maintain One-to-One PR Ticket Relationship:** It is recommended to maintain one pull request (PR) corresponding to one associated ticket in your issue management system (e.g., Jira).
 This creates a clear link between requested changes and deployed code.
-* Complete the CI/CD Cycle: Every step in your continuous integration and continuous delivery (CI/CD) pipeline should be mapped with the stages in the workflow profile.
+* **Complete the CI/CD Cycle:** Every step in your continuous integration and continuous delivery (CI/CD) pipeline should be mapped with the stages in the workflow profile.
 This ensures all stages are covered as part of the metric calculation.
-* Jira Releases for Tracking: Use the Jira Release stage only when tracking Jira releases.
+* **Jira Releases for Tracking:** Use the Jira Release stage only when tracking Jira releases.

 Following these recommendations can refine your Lead Time for Changes report and provide more accurate insights into your development workflow's efficiency.

 ### Improve your Change Failure Rate tracking

-* Choose a set of pipelines that are responsible for deploying to Production environments and have specific "Failure" statuses or have specific run parameters configured.
+* Choose a set of pipelines that are responsible for deploying to Production environments and have specific `Failure` statuses or have specific run parameters configured.
-* Pick out a list of pipeline runs that meet specific execution filters indicating a Rollback, Hotfix and so on.
+* Pick out a list of pipeline runs that meet specific execution filters indicating a **Rollback**, **Hotfix** and so on.
-* It is advisable for the denominator i.e. Total deployments to have an identical configuration as the Deployment Frequency definition.
+* It is recommended for the denominator i.e. Total deployments to have an identical configuration as the **Deployment Frequency** definition.
+* Calculating the **Change Failure Rate** metric for large teams can be challenging due to the sheer volume of changes.
+It is recommended to use **Collection Level Filters** and view reports at the individual team or **Project Level** (Sub Collection) instead of the entire parent **Collection**.
+This provides a more granular view of change failures and allows for targeted improvements.

 ### Improve your DORA Insights

 * Ensure that the added DORA Reports align with your organization's engineering goals and objectives.
 * Create a standard template for the workflow profiles across teams to maintain consistency in metric tracking.
 * Define workflow profile at a granular level to capture the entire software delivery lifecycle.
 This includes specifying events such as the exclusion of PRs and commits, events defining what constitutes a deployment or a failure for CI/CD jobs, and other crucial items to provide a comprehensive view of the deployment process.
-* Customize Collection Filters within reports carefully.
+* Customize **Collection Filters** within reports carefully.
 These filters impact not only the widget but the collection as a whole.
 Optimize filters to focus on the specific aspects of your software development process that you want to analyze.
+* * To get accurate data for **Deployment Frequency** and **Change Failure Rate** report it is recommended to configure the DORA profile to calculate the metrics using CI/CD integrations i.e. receive data for production-level deployments from the relevant CI/CD platform.

 ## Roadmap